nixworks/public/news/2012/03/6/index.md

 _Context: Homs, Red Cross, Syria_

 ### [A gunman kills the headmaster of the Episcopal School of Jacksonville in Jacksonville, Florida, USA, and then kills himself. ](/news/2012/03/6/a-gunman-kills-the-headmaster-of-the-episcopal-school-of-jacksonville-in-jacksonville-florida-usa-and-then-kills-himself.md)
-_Context: Episcopal School of Jacksonville, FL, Jacksonville, Florida, headmaster_
+_Context: Episcopal School of Jacksonville, Florida, Jacksonville, Florida, headmaster_

 ### [Robert B. Sherman, half of the American songwriting duo the Sherman Brothers, dies at the age of 86. ](/news/2012/03/6/robert-b-sherman-half-of-the-american-songwriting-duo-the-sherman-brothers-dies-at-the-age-of-86.md)
 Songwriter Robert Sherman, who composed classic Disney tunes such as Supercalifragilisticexpialidocious, has died.